geddski/csstyle/README.md

 ### Can I use this with Libsass?
 Yes.
 Libsass version 3.2.0 or greater fully supports csstyle.

-People using webpack or similar often want to load Sass via libsass.
-Unfortunately libsass is quite behind the ruby Sass and some things are [still missing](https://sass-compatibility.github.io/) before it will work with csstyle.
-As a workaround while we wait for libsass you can load your Sass files with the [ruby Sass loader](https://github.com/ddelbondio/ruby-sass-loader) and it will work just fine, it just won't be as fast as libsass.

 ### How do parts react to component states like hover?
 In Sass you can append a `&` to a selector or pseudo-selector to have it applied to the parent context.
 So for example to have a `part` react when the `component` gets hovered: